Mahendra Gaur

-Mahendra Gaur is an Indian lawyer.
+Mahendra Gaur (born 26 January 1956) is an Indian lawyer.

 Early life

 Mahendra Gaur born on 26 January 1956 at Nasirabad (Ajmer) spent his early years in Jodhpur, Jaipur, Udaipur for education.
 In 1967 he was selected for National Merit Scholarship and sponsored to Vidya Bhawan Public School, Udaipur for schooling.
 In 1971 he enrolled for engineering in Malaviya Regional Engineering College (now Malaviya National Institute of Technology) and graduated in 1976 with a degree in Mechanical Engineering.

 Career

 Mahendra Gaur joined Indian Oil Corporation Limited in February 1977.
 He underwent one-year training on "Utilization of Fuels and Lubricants in I. C. Engines and Industrial Machinery at Indian Institution of Petroleum, Dehradun as sponsored candidate from Indian Oil.
 He worked as Lubricant Technologist at Mumbai, Bhopal, Rajkot, Ahemdabad offices of Indian Oil.
 In 1989, he was sponsored by Indian Oil and Department of Personnel and Training, Government of India to National Management Program conducted by Management Development Institute, Gurgaon.
 The National Management Program was brainchild of Rajiv Gandhi and coordinated by P. Chidambaram.
 The National Management Program was supported by the three Indian Institute of Management, Ahemdabad, Banguluru, and Kolkata and XLRI Jamshedpur.
 On successful completion of NMP, he was awarded PGDM at a convocation ceremony attended by Manmohan Singh as chief guest.